kama1kant/Stenography/README.txt

-An application to Encrypt a text & hide it in a image only receiver can Decrypt it.
+An application to Encrypt a text & hide it in a image only receiver can Decrypt it and get the original.